SmoleacMihai/ppw-2023/README.md

 # Programarea Web I
 ## Description
-A repository fo storing something that i most likely already know
+A repository for storing something that I most likely already know